solislemuslab/phylo-practicum/README.md

+---
+layout: default
+title: About
+nav_order: 1
+---

-# PlantPath 875: Phylogenetic Practicum (UW-Madison)
+# PlantPath 875: Phylogenetic Practicum

-A 1-credit course in the practice of phylogenetic inference from DNA sequence data.
+A 1-credit course in the practice of phylogenetic inference from DNA sequence data (UW-Madison).
 Students will practice all the steps of state-of-the-art phylogenomic analyses with hands-on weekly activities.

 - Fridays 10:00-10:50am
 - Instructors: